Go on to Part Seven

 July 11 Dallas, Texas Electric Ballroom

 The Abilene Reporter-News noted that the audience for this show paid no admission.
 That was because this was one in a series of free Sunday night concerts sponsored by Dallas radio station KZEW.
 Even though many in the crowd were unfamiliar with Giant’s music, most were very impressed.
 At one point while the band was playing the Knots portion of Excerpts from Octopus, a large portion of the crowd suddenly rushed forward in delight towards the stage.
 This slightly startled the band, but they kept going with no problems.
-There were two opening acts at this gig.
+There were said to be two opening acts at this gig.
 The first is unknown, but the second was called Uncle Rainbow who were also well-received and were called back for an encore.
 Even though they were basically a pop band, they surprised the audience with an encore of Weather Report's Man In the Green Shirt.
-One interesting fan recollection has come to light stating that country rocker Charlie Daniels was in attendance at one of Giant’s Electric Ballroom gigs and even joined them onstage.
-GG played this venue more than once so it is not known to which show this fan was referring.
+A curious fan report has the young West Coast band Van Halen booked originally to appear on this evening, before they were signed or terribly well-known.
+Supposedly, they had to cancel which led to Giant taking over the booking.
+This is, of course, unverified, although Dallas was not included in the band’s original tour publicity.

 July 13 Austin, Texas Armadillo World Headquarters